PWrGitHub194238/Capgemini.NET/AzureFunctions/README.md

 Both **SendGrid** and **Twilio** are external services so we cannot get required **API keys** from our Azure account.
 How to create and get required credentials we can read [here](https://www.twilio.com/azure) (for **Twilio**) and [here](https://docs.microsoft.com/en-us/azure/sendgrid-dotnet-how-to-send-email) (for **SendGrid**).

-Both end filesd should look like those:
+Both end files should look like those:

 - [x] <img src="https://storage.googleapis.com/material-icons/external-assets/v4/icons/svg/ic_description_black_24px.svg" width="12" /> **.\InitData\appsettings.json**